lateralblast/oort/README.md

   - Where possible files are cached locally so they don't need to be fetched each time
 - To determine the download URL for firmware patches a MOS login is required
   - This is because the ARU number needs to be retrieved in order to generate the URL
+- As phantomjs has been depricated the code has been changed to use the firefox webdrive in headless mode
+  - This can result in firefox process in rare cases remaining which you may need to kill off

 License
 -------